Yamsman/scc/README.md

 # scc

-A hand-written C compiler with the objectives of being C99 compliant and self-hosting.
+A hand-written C compiler with the objectives of being (mostly) C99 compliant and self-hosting.
 Currently, a lot of detailed functionality is missing, but the compiler can already output limited x86\_64 assembly for some constructions.

 ## TODO